StayTunedAds/staytuned-web-sdk/README.md

 </div>
 <br>

-# Staytuned web SDK
+# StayTuned Web SDK
-StayTuned Audio Player SDK let you deliver a **complete and flexible audio experience** on your web applications.
-Users will be able to consume your audio contents on your website while enjoying features they can expect from a top-tier audio application : playlists, play later, playback resuming & history, etc. StayTuned Audio Player SDK let you **build your own web audio player** with a high level of flexibility regarding the features you want to enable.
+StayTuned Audio Player SDK lets you deliver a **complete and flexible audio experience** on your web applications.
+Users will be able to consume your audio contents on your website while enjoying features they can expect from a top-tier audio application : playlists, play later, playback resuming & history, etc. StayTuned Audio Player SDK lets you **build your own web audio player** with a high level of flexibility regarding the features you want to enable.

 ## Install